 Based on our client’s request and specifications, we will integrate a baseline MT solution with our quality control process to produce highly reliable and accurate translations.
 This proprietary process is shown to significantly improve turnaround times and lower costs while maintaining a very high level of translation quality.

-General Domain Machine Translation Engines at Hand
+General Domain Machine Translation Engines

 For overall comprehension of relatively basic content, baseline engines can do a decent job.
 However, as of this date, customized engines still have a competitive edge.
 That is to say, the translations produced by GMTEs alone are not reliable enough for professional use, because errors are inevitable even for simple documents.

-With the above being said, GMTE can be a useful part of a translation process, depending on the client’s objectives and the nature of the project.
+With that said, GMTE can be a useful part of a translation process, depending on the client’s objectives and the nature of the project.
 At Trusted Translations, we have learned how to leverage GMTEs and integrate them based on our clients’ needs and goals.
 If we believe a certain project is a good candidate to incorporate GMTEs into the process, we discuss the option with our client and design a solution that combines all the benefits of GMTEs, memory servers and human translation (HT) and review.

 Translation Memory Servers and General Domain MT

 The use of a Translation Memory Server (“TMS”) when using a GMTE is one way to improve the overall quality of the translation output, as it leverages legacy human-translated segments as part of the output.
 The use of such legacy content helps ensure quality, which is reflected in improved fidelity to client-specific style guidelines, and even helping with terminology in cases where glossaries may not be a strong asset.
 One possible configuration of the workflow for content preparation would consist of each content segment being translated first by means of a TMS.
 If an identical or similar segment (full or fuzzy match) is not found at this first step, then the content is put through the General Machine Translation Engine.